ndeanka/ndeanka/README.md

 <!-- - 🔭 I’m currently working on T -->
 - 🌱 I’m currently learning Angular
 - 👯 I’m looking to collaborate on https://github.com/ndeanka/
-- 💬 Ask me about Python, Django, PHP, Yii
+- 💬 Ask me about Python, Javascript.
 - 📫 How to reach me: williammlula4@gmail.com
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 😄 Pronouns: ... -->